sirikon/ebro/docs/changelog/HEAD.md

 From now on, tasks that have nothing to do (no `script` nor `requires`) are considered invalid and Ebro's execution will error during the inventory process.

+## Improvements

+- Error messages have been adjusted to prevent repeating information and reducing verbosity.

 ## Miscellanea

-Now, the `.sha256` files produced during the release process are valid files to be checked by `sha256sum` by running `sha256sum --check <binary>.sha256`, easing up the check process.
+- Now, the `.sha256` files produced during the release process are valid files to be checked by `sha256sum` by running `sha256sum --check <binary>.sha256`, easing up the check process.
 Before this release it just contained the SHA256 checksum of the file.